EventStore/documentation/docs/clients/grpc/getting-started.md

 #### Java

-Add the `db-client-java` dependency to your Maven or Gradle project:
+Add the `db-client-java` dependency to your Maven or Gradle project.

 ::: tabs
 @tab Maven